cp2k/cp2k-output-tools/README.md

   * `cp2kparse` ... parse CP2K output files (for restart & input files look at the [cp2k-input-tools](https://github.com/cp2k/cp2k-input-tools) project)
   * `xyz_restart_parser` ... when restarts occur during an MD you may end up with duplicated frames in the trajectory, this tool filters them
+  * `cp2k_bs2csv` ... convert a CP2K band structure file to multiple (one-per-set) CSV files for easier plotting.
+There is also an API available if you need to import bandstructure data into your application.

 ## Requirements